Updated June 22, 2020

 Goats Used For Their Milk

 Goats have been used by humans for their milk since the Neolithic era.
-Like cows, goats are commonly impregnated against their will, their babies taken away shortly after birth (and the baby male goats often slaughtered), and forced to give their milk until they are no longer considered profitable enough to keep alive, at which point they are slaughtered.
+Like While "cows" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows.", goats are commonly impregnated against their will, their babies taken away shortly after birth (and the baby male goats often slaughtered), and forced to give their milk until they are no longer considered profitable enough to keep alive, at which point they are slaughtered.
 Many breeds of “Dairy” goats are susceptible to serious and painful diseases of the udder, such as Mastitis.
 Common “Dairy” goat breeds include Alpine, LaMancha, Nubian, Oberhasli, Saanen, and Toggenburg.
 Kinder goats are a common “dual-purpose” goat breed used for both their milk and flesh.

 Goats Used For Their Flesh

 In the United States alone, over 1.5 million goats are slaughtered for their flesh every year.
 These animals are typically slaughtered between the ages of three and five months old, a tiny fraction of their fifteen to eighteen year lifespan.
 Goats raised for their flesh are typically done so in crowded, unhygienic conditions that can lead to ammonia-related scalding injuries and great stress to individual goats.
 These animals are routinely slaughtered without effective stunning or anesthesia.
-Unlike other farmed animals used for their flesh, the breeds of goats raised for meat suffer fewer genetic health concerns.
+Unlike other A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies. used for their flesh, the breeds of goats raised for meat suffer fewer genetic health concerns.
 Common “Flesh” goat breeds include the Boer, Kiko, Spanish, and Tennessee Fainting Goat.

 Goats Used For Their Fiber